Home

 In some cases, an exact model may be generated to model the data, using a combination of form factors and structure factors, even for complex models.
 But if knowledge is limited or a detailed model is not necessary, one may use

-Examples of hierarchical structures include dietary proteins (Tiong et al., 2025), and casein micelles from milk (Pedersen et al.,2022).
+Examples of hierarchical structures include dietary proteins (Tiong et al., 2025), and casein micelles from milk (Pedersen et al., 2022).
 The nanoparticles in the illustration in the top of the page is another example.
-They form a branches structure, that growth like a mass fractal.
+They form a branched structure, that grows like a mass fractal.

 Part I: Slopes and dimension

-- Background: At this stage, the data reach a constant background level.
+- Background: at the highest values of q, the data reaches a constant background level.

 Part II: Fit data using the unified model